smarinov/simple-crud-web-apps/README.md

-# MyExpenses application
+# 1. MyExpenses application

-A simple CRUD web application where you can add, edit and delete your expenses.
+CRUD web application where you can add, edit, delete and track your expenses.

-# Petstagram
+# 2. Petstagram

-CRUD web application where you can add, edit, delete pets.
+CRUD web application where you can add, edit and delete pets.
 You can also view the details of each pet and leave comments and likes.

+# 3. Exam

+CRUD web application where you can add, edit and delete recipes.
+Furthermore you can view more details of each recipe.